abuabdillatief/niagahoster/README.md

 ---

 #### Here, `BoxBilling` installation has been completed.
-Click `Finish` and follow other instructions to register as client or login as Admin using the credentials you put.
+Click `Finish` and follow other instructions to register as client or login as Admin using the credentials you previously put.

 ---
 <!--